777arc/PySDR/content/pyqt.rst

 We will connect this slot to the worker thread's signal that is emitted when new samples are available, as shown later.

-The final thing we will do in the :code:`MainWindow`'s :code:`__init__` is to add a couple buttons to the right of the plot that will trigger an autorange of the plot.
+The final thing we will do in the :code:`MainWindow`'s :code:`__init__` is to add a couple buttons to the right of the plot that will trigger an auto-range of the plot.
 One will use the current min/max, and another will set the range to -1.1 to 1.1 (which is the ADC limits of many SDRs, plus a 10% margin).
 We will create an inner layout, specifically QVBoxLayout, to vertically stack these two buttons.
 Here is the code to add the buttons:

 .. code-block:: python